 As much as I romanticize about those bagels, I’m in North Carolina now.
 It’s not the bagel capital of the world, but the bagels are pretty decent here if you go to the right places.
 Hint: the right place is not the grocery store.
 I’ve found a bakery that makes a whole wheat everything bagel – which, in my opinion, is the perfect combo.

 I’ve solved my problem of getting bagels, but there is another issue.
 Now that I don’t eat dairy I’ve found that I’m not very fond of most of the store-bought vegan cream cheeses.
-I created a tasty oat-based faux cream cheese for OATrageous Oatmeals, but I can’t share that one here.
-So I needed to make one with a non-oat ingredient and there was a perfectly ripe avocado on the counter…
+I created a homemade version using a perfectly ripe avocado I had on the counter.

 Garlic Herb Avocado Cashew Cream Cheese

 Finally something worthy of your bagel!
 It will dress up a veggie sandwich too.
 The variations are endless.
 Leave out the herbs and garlic, try minced carrots and celery, minced olives, or even throw in some walnut and agave.